Tabarjal

 Tabarjal (Arabic:طبرجل) is an important town in northern Saudi Arabia.
 The nearest big city is Qurayyat.
 Tabarjal is one of the major modern towns in the region of Al-Jawf, where it has for over forty years organized the settlement project and dug wells.
+The population number was 78,354 at the 2022 census.

 Economy

 State distribution of agricultural land extends to the west at the Jordanian border and to the east to Sakakah.
 Tabarjal is one of the most fertile sites in the region.

 Etymology

 Tabarjal may be named for a traveling merchant named Jaloud who is believed to have died in the surrounding area between 650 and 750 A.D.